framer/framer-x-for-teams-docs/README.md

 Welcome to [Loupe 2019](https://framer.com/loupe), a conference on interactive design and creative coding.

 Here at Framer, we're aiming to fully bridge the gap between designers and developers, through collaboration and shared design systems.

-Today, we'll be exploring this workflow together!
+Today, we'll be exploring new ways teams can collaborate in Framer X, while learning how to build components using Framer's API.

+Please view the [Official Loupe Docs](https://loupe-docs.netlify.com/) for more information about the workshop.

 # Overview